proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 Complex Test Runner(engine) Support
 -----------------------------------
-Arrow default support tests/libs written in YUI which may limit the usage as test framework.Arrow should extend to be able to support other test cases style like BDD/TDD/QUnit besides YUI.
+Arrow default support tests/libs written in YUI which may limit the usage as a test framework.
-With test engine extension,Arrow can:
+With test engine extension arrow now has been able to support some other test cases like BDD/TDD/QUnit besides YUI:
-     Any test cases written in YUI,QUnit,BDD(mocha or jasmine style),TDD(mocha style) can be run in server side(node environment).
+     * Any test cases written in YUI,QUnit,BDD(mocha or jasmine style),TDD(mocha style) can be run in server side(node environment).
-     Any test cases written in YUI,QUnit,BDD(mocha or jasmine style),TDD(mocha style) can be run in client side(in multiple browser) with certain page without any extra effort.
+     * Any test cases written in YUI,QUnit,BDD(mocha or jasmine style),TDD(mocha style) can be run in client side(in multiple browser) with selenium and web-driver without any extra effort.

-Users can run multiple style test cases simply by using --engine=yui/mocha/jasmine/qunit...
+Users can run multiple test cases and runner simply by specify engine using --engine=yui/mocha/jasmine/qunit ...

 Using --engine in arrow cmd
 ===========================
-Suppose you have a test case written in popular BDD way,like:
+Suppose you have a test case written in the popular BDD way,like:

 ::